retinify/retinify-models/README.md

 retinify-models
 ===============

-The AI models used in retinify are available here and are licensed under CC BY-ND.
+The AI models used in retinify are available here and are licensed under CC BY-ND 4.0.
 ```